timrolsh/UIUC-Proficiency/CS173/CS173FormalDefinitionsForProofs.md

 # CS 173 Formal Definitions for Proofs

+## Clone Repo And Use Preview in VSCode.
+Github Markdown Render Doesn't Render Some Things Properly

 **Rational Number**: A number $q$ is rational if it can be written as $q = \frac{m}{n} \text{, " m", } n \in \mathbb{Z} \wedge \neg \left(n | m\right)$

 * Fraction should be in simplest term and $n$ and $m$ should share no factors